-Based on component, services captured the major market revenue accounting for nearly half of the market share in 2019.
+Based on component, services captured the major market revenue accounting 64.58% market share in 2020.
 This is mainly attributed to the significant rise in the software upgradation along with rapid advancements in various software and hardware.
 These services include training & integration, installation, and upgradation.
 Furthermore, the numerous companies are focusing on services based activities such as training & integration, installation, and up-gradation that have augmented the market growth in the study period.
 Increasing investment on digital healthcare infrastructure predominantly in the developing countries drives the demand for services during the upcoming years.
 Moreover, increasing demand for platforms such as Electronic Health Records (EHR) that further propels the demand for service as moat of the companies are prominently focusing on acquiring post-installation services such as staffing, optimization, training, and many other services.

 Software - Besides this, software segment accounted for nearly 18.71% of the total market value and expected to show robust growth over the forthcoming years.
 The significant growth of the segment is majorly because of increasing demand for healthcare software, fitness apps, and various healthcare analytics platform.
 The outbreak of COVID-19 anticipated to have a positive impact on the digital health market as it boosted the need for analytics platform to track and monitor the total number of cases across the globe.
 In addition to this, lockdown measure adopted by the government to control the corona cases has significantly triggered the demand for personal healthcare solutions and fitness apps that further provides impetus to the growth of the segment.

 Digital Health Market Share, By Component, 2020 (%)